Walk-In Cold Room in Kenya: The Complete 2026 Guide to Design, Installation & Maintenance

 Enabling Business Growth

 A cold room transforms what a business can sell.
 Butcheries can buy whole carcasses at wholesale prices and process them gradually.
-Likewise, restaurants can purchase produce in bulk during peak season.
+Restaurants can purchase produce in bulk during peak season.
 Exporters can consolidate shipments to meet container loads.
 In short, cold storage unlocks economies of scale that simply aren’t possible without it.

 Types of Walk-In Cold Rooms